shashankarya9999/Data-Science-Projects/Patient-Classification-&-Drug-Prediction/README.md

-Patient Classification and Drug Prediction using Decision Tree model
+Patient Classification and Drug Prediction using Decision Tree algorithm